CentauriSoldier/LuaEx/README.md

 - Bugfix:  instance returns in parent class were not properly returning child instance when subclassed.
 - Bugfix:  **Dox** "Copy" button not working.
 - Change:  **Dox** now places all output into a single HTML file instead of using a separate *.js* file.
-- Change:  **Dox** CSS redesigned to be more functional and aesthetically pleasing.
+- Change:  **Dox** CSS redesigned to be more functional, readable and aesthetically pleasing.
+- Feature: **class** constructor now must accept a string (authenitication code) as its second argument to be used with the ***class.isstaticconstructorrunning*** function.
+This can now determine whether the static constructor is currently running.
 - Feature: added new **eventrix** type to manage events.
 - Feature: **enum** items now have ***__eq*** and ***__lt*** metamethods.
 - Feature: **Dox** now auto-combines certain multiple built-in ***BlockTag*** items such as **Param**, **Return**, etc. into a single section.